-The “heart trilogy” hardcover novels are available here for shipping January 10, 2018.
+The “heart trilogy” hardcover novels are available here.

 Dolly Kyle has been seen on ABC, CBS, NBC, FOX, MSNBC, CNBC, and CBN in the United States, as well as on the BBC (England), ZDF (Germany), and Seven Network (Australia).
 The author of three full-length novels, Dolly has been a frequent radio guest, and has been interviewed for articles in major newspapers and magazines world-wide.

 “As a child and throughout high school, I was a voracious reader, but I venerated authors so much that I never dared to dream of becoming a writer….
 In the summer of 1964, I was walking on the beach with my cousins in Longport, New Jersey, and talking about boys, as we always did.
 I told them I knew that I knew that something significant was going to happen at my 30th high school reunion when my boyfriend Billy Clinton would be president.
 None of the girls laughed at that notion, but they all got ‘the chill,’ as our Italian family described the goose-bumpy feeling of knowing something at a very deep level.”